Why is Mount Everest not the tallest mountain in the world?

 How much does it cost to climb Everest?

 It is a common question among nature enthusiasts and mountain lovers “How much are the financial expenses to summit Mt Everest?”.
-The cost can be skyrocketing or even can cost slighter.
+The cost can be skyrocketing or even slightly higher.
 A climber must pay a certain amount of money for the permit to climb Mount Everest.
 The fully custom expedition can cost up to more than $100,000.
 The normal cost range can be from $40,000 to $85,000.
 These costs can depend upon the day, Sherpas, food, transportation, standard, and supplementary oxygen.
 Basically, other expenses while Everest Summit is personal gear and types of equipment.
 That is why scaling Everest is not difficult just physically, it can be financially draining as well.

 Who holds the record for most summit ascents of Mount Everest?

 At the age of 53, Sherpa guide Kami Rita Sherpa carries the record for most Everest summits.
 Kami Rita Sherpa is a courageous Sherpa guide who reached the summit for the 28th time in May 2023, making history for climbing Mount Everest the most times.
-More than that, he has another record for the most 8,000 meters summit, Along with Mt Everest, he has summited other peaks 38 times.
+More than that, he has another record for the most 8,000-meter summits, Along with Mt Everest, he has summited other peaks 38 times.
 To smash his own chronology for the 26th time, the Sherpa reached the top on May 7th, 2022 along with ten other Sherpas through the southeast ridge route.

 What are the other names of Mount Everest?